jvel07/NonFungibleNews/README.md

 ### Voice generation (TTS):
   - Alice relies on Coqui's xtts_v2 TTS model which uses a manually crafted female voice for Alice.
 ### Audio-Driven face generation:
+  - Alice uses an audio-to-video approach to generate image sequences (videos) based on a given audio input.
   - The animation you see [here](https://x.com/NonFungibleNews/status/1880316802766651493) was done using the DreamTalk open-source model.
   - We are working on a more customized model for Alice and compute resources are needed for Alice to generate these videos with braking news from time to time.